flexDev914/WARAddonClient/README.md

 # WARAddonClient
-A Client to recieve Addon-Data for Warhammer Online and handle the installation, removal and updating of them

-This is meant to be a replacement for the Curse-Client, that no longer supports Warhammer Online.
+A Client to recieve Addon-Data for Warhammer Online and handle the installation, removal and updating of them This is meant to be a replacement for the Curse-Client, that no longer supports Warhammer Online.
 The website-version is at http://tools.idrinth.de/addons/ .

-If you want to use this, the only thing needed is the jar-file in the folder bin, copy that to your Warhammer Online directory and run it.

 If you got ideas or requests, just open a ticket here :)

+## Users

+This is a java-Application, so you'll need to be able to run .jar files on the system you desire to use this on.
+The only file you need is the <a href="">jar-file in the folder bin</a>.
+After downloading it, copy it to your Warhammer Online directory and run it.

+## Addon Authors

-For Addon-Authors there is now an option to let data be uploaded automatically - if the user so choses. this requires an upload.idrinth file in the addon's main dire, that looks somewhat like the following:
+There is now an option to let data be uploaded automatically - if the user so choses.
+This requires an "upload.idrinth" file in the addon's main directory, for example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>